 - Visits to the rental property - please record the date of each trip you make to your rental property to check on it.

-- Any new business related expenses e.g., new computer, new cell phone, new iPad etc. Include date and cost
+- Any existing (if not claimed before) or new business related expenses e.g., computer, cell phone, iPad etc. Include make, model, date and cost

 - Any “home office” improvements (if in doubt, please keep records and we can verify these at year end)

 - Full bank statements for the 12 months ending 31 March

 - Balance remaining on mortgages as at 31 March